Disjoint-set data structure: Representation

+parent pointer trees.
+This representation is known as Galler-Fischer trees.

 Each node in a disjoint-set forest consists of a pointer and some auxiliary information, either a size or a rank (but not both).
 The pointers are used to make parent pointer trees, where each node that is not the root of a tree points to its parent.
 To distinguish root nodes from others, their parent pointers have invalid values, such as a circular reference to the node or a sentinel value.
 Each tree represents a set stored in the forest, with the members of the set being the nodes in the tree.
 Root nodes provide set representatives: Two nodes are in the same set if and only if the roots of the trees containing the nodes are equal.

 Nodes in the forest can be stored in any way convenient to the application, but a common technique is to store them in an array.
 In this case, parents can be indicated by their array index.
 Every array entry requires Θ(log n) bits of storage for the parent pointer.
 A comparable or lesser amount of storage is required for the rest of the entry, so the number of bits required to store the forest is Θ(n log n).
 If an implementation uses fixed size nodes (thereby limiting the maximum size of the forest that can be stored), then the necessary storage is linear in n.